Minimum Kernel Discrepancy Estimators: Asymptotic Theory

 \section{Asymptotic Theory}

 The aim of this section is to present general asymptotic theory that is applicable to each of the applications we have just discussed.
-Conditions for strong consistency of the minimum kernel discrepancy estimator are established for a $\theta$-independent kernel in \Cref{subsec: strong} and extended to the case of a $\theta$-dependent kernel in \Cref{subsec: dependent case}.
+If the kernel is $\theta$-independent, the minimum kernel discrepancy estimator can be recognised as both an M-estimator and a minimum scoring rule estimator, so established asymptotic theory can be applied \citep{van2000asymptotic,Dawid2016}.
+However, this identification does not hold when the kernel is $\theta$-dependent, and bespoke arguments are needed.
+To this end, conditions for strong consistency of the minimum kernel discrepancy estimator are established for a $\theta$-independent kernel in \Cref{subsec: strong} and extended to the case of a $\theta$-dependent kernel in \Cref{subsec: dependent case}.
 Conditions for asymptotic normality in the case of a possibly $\theta$-dependent kernel are established in \Cref{subsec: asym norm}, and the strength of these conditions is examined in \Cref{subsec: discuss assumptions}.
 The presentation is intended to be self-contained; we relate our results to existing literature in \Cref{subsec: related}.

 To simplify the presentation, it will be assumed throughout that $P \in \mathcal{P}_k(\mathcal{X})$ and $\{P_\theta\}_{\theta \in \Theta} \subset \mathcal{P}_k(\mathcal{X})$, so that the kernel discrepancy is well-defined.
 It will also be assumed that the statistical model is parameterised in such a way that $\theta_\star$ and $\theta_n$ actually exist, in the latter case for $n$ sufficiently large (but in neither case is uniqueness assumed).
 Convergence in distribution, convergence in probability, and almost sure convergence will be respectively denoted $\rightarrowd$, $\rightarrowp$ and $\rightarrowas$.